• Close fitting long trousers

 The minimum age is 6 years old.
 Children need to be robust and resilient to complete the ride.

 Yes.
-We are unable to cater to people who are heavier than 100kgs.
-However this depends on age, experience, height and fitness levels.
+Weight limits do apply.
+This depends on age, experience, height and fitness levels. plus the availability of appropriate horses.
 All queries need to be discussed with Kieran.
 People who are overweight will find horse riding extremely hard on their knees and ankles.

 No, riding experience is not necessary as we cater to riders of all levels from novice to the experienced.

 We recommend that you do not take your camera or smart phone on the ride, particularly if you are a beginner.
 We prefer that your hands and concentration be solely on riding the horse!
 There will be opportunities for photos on the horse when you return or the staff could take some photos for you on the ride.

 Arrive at least 30 minutes before your ride is scheduled to depart to ensure everyone is ready and equipped for the ride.

 There are opportunities for cantering in the bush.

 Riders are guided along a wide shoulder of a country road up to and through the Wombat State Forest.